stat545ubc-2022/MiniDataAnalysis-GiuseppeTintiTomio/mini-project-1.md

 <!-------------------------- Start your work below ---------------------------->

--   `steam_games`: Research question: how do different game variables such as price relate to its review.
+-   `steam_games`: Research question: how do different game variables such as price relate to its review?
--   `cancer_sample`: Research question: how do different dimension measuraments like mean radius of nuclei and mean perimeter of nuclei relate to each other.
+-   `cancer_sample`: Research question: how do different dimension measuraments like mean radius of nuclei and mean perimeter of nuclei relate to each other?

 I choose to analyze the `steam_games` dataset because it seems more interesting.
 Besides, cleaning the `all_reviews` column seems like a